 The Alamo Heights Fire Department will conduct sanitizing of City Hall on a daily basis and screen vitals of City staff when they report to work.
 Updates will be posted on the City’s website.

 Effective immediately, the City will not issue special event permits to any events with 10 or more participants, following the City of San Antonio’s public health declaration.
-This suspension will be revisited after two weeks.
 We strongly encourage private event organizers in Alamo Heights to consider postponing events with 10 people or more.
 The 4th Annual AH09 5K Event hosted by the City of Alamo Heights has been cancelled.

 Trash will be picked up on Mondays and Tuesdays at their normal times.
 Recycling will continue to be picked up on Wednesdays.
 Effective Thursday, March 19th, there will be NO GARBAGE PICKUP ON THURSDAYS AND FRIDAYS.
 Leaves and brush WILL NOT be picked up until further notice or conditions change.
 Notification to residents will be made via and email and available on the City’s website when garbage schedule will resume to normal.